richard-scryber/PaperworkDayDocs/docs/index.md

 - Custom css on the frame UI so it can be branded as your own site.
 - Security options for restricting printing copying etc. And also password protecting your file.

+## Samples

+Or just refer to  <a href='/docs/genconfig' >here</a> for our list of samples and templates you can freely use for your own purposes.